-Hurricane Laura reduced some coastal Louisiana homes to cement slabs, nearly consumed entire towns
+Hurricane Laura reduced some coastal Louisiana homes to concrete slabs, nearly consumed entire towns

 “Maybe the third time’s a charm,” he said.

-While Hurricane Laura largely missed major cities and left the Texas coastline almost completely unscathed, the low-lying wetlands in far southwest Louisiana took a significant hit, with crushing storm surge and whipping winds dramatically altering the area and destroying numerous homes and properties.
+While Hurricane Laura largely missed major cities and left the Texas coastline almost completely unscathed, the low-lying wetlands in far southwestern Louisiana took a significant hit, with crushing storm surge and whipping winds dramatically altering the area and destroying numerous homes and properties.
 In and around Cameron, La., where Laura’s eyewall struck first before rampaging north, rescuers and homeowners were getting their first looks at the damage late Friday and early Saturday.

 Laura’s flooding rendered Trahan’s home accessible only by water.
 Trahan opted to pay $1,200 for an airboat ride just to see what had happened.
 Out on the Intracoastal Canal — the waterway serving as an access point to the damaged southern portions of the parish — stark scenes made Laura’s devastation clear.

 A luxury speed boat, still strung with the rope that once connected it to a dock, now sat half-sunken in the water.
-Coyote puppies paced back and forth, marooned on a strip of land that had recently become an island, as an alligator slowly prowled the edges.
+Coyote puppies paced back-and-forth, marooned on a strip of land that had recently become an island, as an alligator slowly prowled the edges.
 Few boats traversed the water; helicopters whirred overhead.
 The tops of cars poked out of inundated streets.

 Jason Theriot, 25, boated to his home in Creole on Thursday night, shortly after the storm had passed.